Sorting and Ranking of Self-Delimiting Numbers with Applications to Outerplanar Graph Isomorphism: Sorting and Ranking

-Similarly as in the previous lemma, we first sort the strings by their length into areas such that each area consists of all self-delimiting numbers of one length.
-Afterwards, we sort each area independently.
+Similarly, as in the previous lemma, we first sort the strings by their length into areas such that each area consists of all self-delimiting numbers of one length.
+Afterwards, we sort each area lexicographically using radix sort.
+Note that directly lexicographically sorting binary sequences when interpreted as strings does not result in a sorted sequence of self-delimiting numbers.
+For example $0, 11, 1010, 1011$ are sorted self-delimiting numbers, but directly interpreting them as strings would sort them lexicographically as $0, 1010, 1011, 11$.